5 Tips to Deal with a Difficult Ex-partner

 • I will move forward with my life

-• My life has improved so much since my relationship has ended and I will continue to grow as a person
+• My life has improved so much since my relationship ended and I will continue to grow as a person

 These tips are definitely easier said than done, but all you can do is practice, practice, practice.
 And over time, practice makes perfect.

-P.S DID YOU KNOW?
+P.S.
+DID YOU KNOW?

-You can book in for one-on-one mentoring with Julia Hasche from wherever you are in the world!
+You can also book one-on-one coaching with Julia Hasche from wherever you are in the world!

 • Have you just parted ways with your partner, and feeling lost?